AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

 <p>

 - On some Android devices, the device labels might not be available.
-- On some Android devices, the interruption of a phone call or an audio or video call from another application may end tracks.
+- On some Android devices, tracks can end if the audio and video streams are interrupted by system phone calls or other audio or video calling apps.
 To resume the call, the Web SDK needs to re-capture the audio and video.
 - On Android Chrome, the Web SDK cannot send high-quality and low-quality streams in H.264.
 - On Android Chrome earlier than 90, the volume obtained by `getVolumeLevel` is 0, but the user can hear the audio.
-- On Android system WebView 55 - 75, the `decodeFrameRate` property stays 0.
+- On Android system Webview versions from 55 to 75, the `decodeFrameRate` property stays 0.
    </p>
    </details>